migtools/pvc-migrate/docs/inventory-notes.md

 # Configuring SSH and Inventory

-`Stage 3` of `pvc-migrate` tooling is responsible for the synchronization of data between the source and the destination cluster.
+**Stage 3** of `pvc-migrate` runs `rsync` to synchronize data between the source and the destination cluster PVCs.

+---

-On the destination cluster, for each PVC to be migrated, `pvc-migrate` creates a dummy pod that has `ssh` and `rsync` installed.
-It mounts the PVC we created in `Stage 2` onto these pods to be able to `rsync` from the source cluster.
+**On the destination cluster**, for each PVC to be migrated, `pvc-migrate` will:
+1. Create a *dummy sync Pod* that has `ssh` and `rsync` installed.
+2. Mount the PVCs created in `Stage 2` onto these *dummy sync Pod* to make `rsync` possible from the source cluster.

-On the source side, for each PVC to be migrated, `pvc-migrate` finds out the physical node on which data is present.
-It then SSHs into the node and runs `rsync` keeping the destination cluster as the target.
+**On the source cluster**, for each PVC to be migrated, `pvc-migrate` will:
+1. Determine the OpenShift Node on which data is present.
+2. SSH into the OpenShift Node run `rsync` with the destination cluster as the `rsync` target.

 Therefore, `pvc-migrate` needs to be able to connect with every node on the source side.

-Here are absolute requirements for `pvc-migrate` to work :
+---

+## Stage 3: Network Connectivity requirements:

-* Ansible Host machine needs access to _all_ the OpenShift nodes on source cluster
+1. *Ansible Control Node* host needs access to _all_ the OpenShift Nodes on source cluster
- * If nodes are not accessible from the internet, `pvc-migrate` relies on a bastion host to connect with the nodes.
+   1. If OpenShift Nodes are not accessible from the internet, `pvc-migrate` can connect through a bastion host.

-* Ansible Host machine needs access to stage SSH pods created on the destination cluster.
+1. *Ansible Control Node* host needs access to *dummy sync Pods* created on the destination cluster.
- * Users need to build their own Docker image to use as dummy pods, the Dockerfile and the instructions to build new docker image can be found [here](../2_pvc_destination_gen/extras/container/Dockerfile)
+   1. Users need to build their own container image for *dummy sync Pods*, the Dockerfile and the instructions to build new docker image can be found [here](../2_pvc_destination_gen/extras/container/Dockerfile)

-## SSH Configuration
+## Stage 3: Required SSH Configuration:

-Before running the sync phase, we configure SSH Daemon on Ansible Host to allow jump over bastion into OpenShift nodes.
+Before running *Stage 3*, configure the SSH Daemon on the Ansible Control Node host to allow jump over bastion into OpenShift nodes.

+### Bastion Host - `~/.ssh/config`

 See following example configuration in `~/.ssh/config` :